Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

-As discussed earlier for $\phi_m$, Fig. \ref{fig:Nhcomparebmo} also indicates that the value of $\alpha_h$ depends sensitively on the strength of ambient stratification.
-DNS results for \textit{Case I}, which contains zero ambient stratification, gives $\alpha_h=8$, which is larger than the corresponding values of $\alpha_m=5.5$ used to match the velocity gradient data, whereas \text{Case II} with a weak constant ambient stratification leads to $\alpha_h=9.5$.
-However, \textit{Case IV}, which has the strongest constant ambient stratification, requires a much larger $\alpha_h=18$, compared to $\alpha_m=8$ of case \textit{IV}.
+As discussed earlier for $\phi_m$, Fig. \ref{fig:statmeanbmo}c also indicates that the value of $\alpha_h$ depends sensitively on the strength of ambient stratification.
+DNS results for \textit{Case I}, which contains zero ambient stratification, gives $\alpha_h=4.5$, which equals the corresponding values of $\alpha_m=4.5$ used to match the velocity gradient data.
+However, \textit{Case IV}, which has the strongest constant ambient stratification, requires a much larger $\alpha_h=14$, compared to $\alpha_m=7$ of case \textit{IV}.
 Thus, these results indicate that existing empirical flux-profile relationship given by Eq. (\ref{eqnphih}) for mean buoyancy gradient needs to be modified to include the effect of prescribed ambient stratification that is not a product of the surface cooling.
-We refer to the extended MOST formulation for buoyancy gradient given in \cite{zilitinkevich2000} which has the form
+We refer to the extended MOST for buoyancy gradient given in \cite{zilitinkevich2000} which has the form

-with dimensionless parameter $S= \frac{N_a L}{u_*}$ and empirical constant $D=1\pm 0.4$.
-We point out that since $\phi_h$ uses friction buoyancy $b_*=B_s/u_*$ to normalize the buoyancy gradient, Eq. (\ref{eq:phihextended}) cannot be applied to cases without surface buoyancy flux which have $b_*=0$.
+with dimensionless parameter $S = N_a L u_{*}^{-1}$ and empirical constant $D=1\pm 0.4$.
+We point out that since $\phi_h$ uses friction buoyancy $b_*=B_s u_{*}^{-1}$ to normalize the buoyancy gradient, Eq. (\ref{eq:phihextended}) cannot be applied to cases without surface buoyancy flux which have $b_*=0$.
 This is in contrast to Eq. (\ref{eq:phimextended}) for velocity gradient which can be applied to any combination of surface buoyancy flux and ambient stratification.
-In order to match the lower portion of the buoyancy gradient profile of \textit{Case IV}, we determined the value for $D$ to be around 0.028.
-However, as shown in Fig. \ref{fig:Nhcomparedbmoz}, this chosen value for $D$ clearly over-predicts the normalized buoyancy gradient of \textit{Case II} which has a weaker ambient stratification.
-This suggests that in addition to being incapable of accommodating buoyancy gradient profiles of stratified cases without surface buoyancy flux, the extended MOST formulation in Eq. (\ref{eq:phihextended}) proposed by \citeauthor{zilitinkevich2000} is also less accurate than the corresponding Eq. (\ref{eq:phimextended}) for velocity gradient as described above.
-Thus, additional research is still required to develop a more general and more reliable model for the scaling of buoyancy gradients in flows stratified by multiple independednt mechanisms.
+In order to match the lower portion of the buoyancy gradient profile of \textit{Case IV}, we determined the value for $D$ to be around 0.036.
+However, as shown in Fig. \ref{fig:statmeanbmo}e, this selected value for $D$ clearly over-predicts the normalized buoyancy gradient of \textit{Case II} with a weaker prescribed ambient stratification.
+These results demonstrate that, unlike its superior performance over the original MOST for velocity gradients, the extended similarity of \citeauthor{zilitinkevich2000} does not do a good job in predicting buoyancy gradients with a common set of constants.
+A separate investigation is needed to refine the formulation given in Eq. \ref{eq:phihextended}.